Control of a spin qubit in a lateral GaAs quantum dot based on symmetry of gating potential: Particle in the infinite-wall equilateral triangle potential: eigenenergies and eigenvectors

-Note that the coordinate frame used to derive the previous equations (see FIG.~\ref{TriPot}) differs the frame used in our work (see the left panel of FIG.~\ref{TQDRQD}).
-To adapt the eigenfunction from Eqs.~(\ref{A1stanje}-\ref{E1stanje}) to our case, suitable change of coordinates $x\rightarrow x+a/2$ and $y\rightarrow y+a\sqrt{3}/6$ should be made.
+Note that the coordinate frame used to derive the previous equations (see FIG.~\ref{TriPot}) differs from the frame used in our work (see the left-hand panel of FIG.~\ref{TQDRQD}).
+To adapt the eigenfunction from Eqs.~(\ref{A1stanje})-(\ref{E1stanje}) to our case, a suitable change of coordinates $x\rightarrow x+a/2$ and $y\rightarrow y+a\sqrt{3}/6$ should be made.